 ADAMH is Temporarily Suspending the Mini-Grant Program

 ADAMH is temporarily suspending the Mini-Grant program.
 We will not be accepting new applications at this time as we evaluate available resources needed to support the Franklin County community during the COVID-19 pandemic.
 We may resume the program in the future and will communicate any changes on our Website and through our e-mail list.
-You can subscribe to our e-mail newsletter list by clicking the envelope icon at the top of this page.
+You can subscribe to our e-mail newsletter list by filling out the form at the bottom of this page.
 Thank you for your patience and support.

 The ADAMH Board of Franklin County awards mini-grant funds to non-profit organizations to help spread hope throughout Franklin County.
 ADAMH seeks to support programs or events with a broad community impact that raise awareness of mental illness or addiction, promote health and wellness, promote prevention activities, or fight stigma.

 If you are wondering if your project or event would be supported by the ADAMH Mini-Grant program, here are some examples of programs that have been funded in the past:

 Qualifications for Applicant

 Qualifications for Program/Event